htoohey22/sceptre-phenix-apps/src/python/phenix_apps/apps/scorch/kafka/README.md

 # minimega (kafka) Component
 Collects and filters desired Kafka data into CSV/ JSON format, and converts values to be eaisly importable to Excel.
+The output directory for the data is listed in the phenix log when the scorch component starts.

 ```
 type: kafka